 See Workup for more detail.

 Leptomeningeal carcinomatosis is incurable and difficult to treat.
 Treatment goals include improvement or stabilization of the patient's neurologic status, prolongation of survival, and palliation.
-Most patients require a combination of surgery, radiation, and chemotherapy.
+Most patients require a combination of surgery, radiation, and/or chemotherapy.

 The standard therapies are (1) radiation therapy to symptomatic sites and regions where imaging has demonstrated bulk disease and (2) intrathecal chemotherapy.
 Systemic chemotherapy to further treat the underlying cancer may also be helpful.

 Radiation palliates local symptoms, relieves CSF flow obstruction, and treats areas such as nerve-root sleeves, Virchow-Robin spaces, and the interior of bulky lesions that chemotherapy does not reach.

 Intrathecal chemotherapy treats subclinical leptomeningeal deposits and tumor cells floating in the CSF, preventing further seeding.
 Cytarabine (Ara-C), methotrexate (MTX), and thiotepa are 3 agents routinely administered.

 Supportive care for patients includes analgesia with opioids, anticonvulsants for seizures, antidepressants, and anxiolytics.
 Attention problems and somnolence from whole-brain radiation can be treated with psychostimulants or modafinil.

 See Treatment and Medication for more detail.